MagicMods/SimTouch/Sim/README.md

 - Turbulence and Voronoi field effects
 - Socket-based networking capabilities
 - Modular design with separation of rendering, simulation, and UI

+## Goals

+- Create are a ready to refactor particle simulator for Embedded Micro-controller/TouchScreen devices
+- Develop a creative way to control actuator matrix array, LEDs and other indexed devices

 ## Requirements